mariochavez/mariochavez/src/_posts/2025-12-10-rails-mcp-server-context-efficient-refactoring.md

 ## Looking Forward

-While version 1.4.0 focused on context optimization, my current exploration for 1.4.1 is focused on **agent portability**.
+While version 1.4.0 focused on context optimization, my current exploration for 1.5.0 is focused on **agent portability**.

 I am working on a `--single-project` flag to support ephemeral environments like the **GitHub Copilot Agent**.
-These agents run in temporary GitHub Actions environments where no `projects.yml` exists and no global configuration can be persisted.
-The new flag will allow the server to skip loading `projects.yml`, treat the current directory as the sole project, and auto-switch to it immediately on startup.
+These agents run in temporary GitHub Actions environments where no `projects.yml` exists, and no global configuration can be persisted.
+The new flag will allow the server to skip loading `projects.yml`, treat the current directory as the sole project, and automatically switch to it on startup.

 This same feature unlocks support for **Claude Code**.
-Because Claude Code uses worktrees where each session is a separate working directory.
+Because Claude Code uses worktrees, where each session is a separate working directory.
 By leveraging STDIO mode with the `--single-project` flag, each worktree can spawn its own isolated MCP server instance without port conflicts.
 This also allows the `.mcp.json` configuration to be committed directly to version control, making the setup reproducible for the entire team.

-The combination of reduced tool registration, Rails introspection, Prism analysis, and these upcoming compatibility features makes the Rails MCP Server not just smarter, but more adaptable to the rapidly evolving ecosystem of AI agents.
+The combination of reduced tool registration, Rails introspection, Prism analysis, and upcoming compatibility features makes the Rails MCP Server not just more intelligent but also more adaptable to the rapidly evolving ecosystem of AI agents.

 Source code is available at [https://github.com/maquina-app/rails-mcp-server](https://github.com/maquina-app/rails-mcp-server)